ianxm/gimp-comic-book/readme.md

     This registers the script with GIMP and configures the dialog with the parameters that will be passed to the filter.
-Everything is boilerblate except five of the parameters, which I'll go over now.
+Everything is boilerblate except seven of the parameters, which I'll go over now.

+    -   **Face Colors:** The number of colors to choose for people's faces (only used if there is a selection)
+    -   **Background Colors:** The number of colors to choose for the rest of the image
     -   **Smoothness:** a higher value results in more background blurring, which looks like smoother curves where indexed colors meet
     -   **Lightness:** a higher value results in lighter colors